 In one of my favorite neighborhoods that boasts more locals than tourists, this is a great spot to enjoy your coffee outside before or after you head up the hill to Montmartre.
 Rue des Martyrs is also very worth a stroll.

 Telescope offers some of the best coffee in Paris and is tucked away on a little street a stone’s throw away from popular sites like Le Louvre and Palais Royale.
 There’s plenty of seating so it is a great spot to get together with friends for a pick me up.
-(It’s also right around the corner from my favorite hotel Hotel Therese).

 I adore this spot in Le Marais that is housed in a former cobbler’s shop.
 There’s only about 3 seats so prepare to take your coffee to go.

 Nearby Boot is also Yellow Tucan.
 Just near Place des Vosges, Yellow Tucan is a sunny spot serving specialty coffees, pressed juices & pastries.